cosmic-api/cosmic.py/docs/source/guide.rst

     :class:`~cosmic.http.CreateEndpoint` for HTTP spec.

-Create method takes a *patch* (a model representation where every field is optional) and returns a tuple with the new id and representation:
+The :meth:`~cosmic.models.BaseModel.create` method takes a *patch* (a model representation where every field is optional) and returns a tuple with the new id and representation:

 .. code:: python